WHAT IS

 • When left untreated, inflammation can lead to fibrosis which is permanent scarring of the organ tissue

-• Typically, spontaneous disease resolution can occur within 12-36 months of symptom onset
+• Spontaneous disease resolution can occur within 12-36 months of symptom onset

 • Severe cases of progressive disease can become advanced and chronic in approximately 25% of cases